tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 ## Documenting lengthy JSON objects in request bodies

 Documenting JSON data is actually one of the trickier parts of API documentation.
 Documenting a JSON object in the request body or in the response is easy if the object is simple, with just a few key-value pairs.
 But what if you have a JSON object with multiple objects inside objects, numerous levels of nesting, and lengthy and conditional data?
-What if the JSON object spans more than 100 lines?
+What if the JSON object spans more than 100 lines, or 1,000?

 Tables work all right for documenting JSON, but they can be challenging as well.
 In a table, it can be hard to distinguish between top-level and sub-level items.
-The object that contains an object that also contains an object etc. can be confusing to represent.
+The object that contains an object that also contains an object, etc., can be confusing to represent.

 By all means, if the JSON object is relatively small, a table is probably your best option.
-But there are some other approaches that designers have taken as well.
+But there are  other approaches that designers have taken as well.

 ### The scrolling-to-definitions approach